obfuscatedgenerated/LMVM/README.md

 | (none) | Direct                             | `ADD 5`       | Use the operand as an address to the value                                               |
 | LABEL  | Direct (described by DAT at LABEL) | `ADD fivevar` | Use the operand as a label for the address to the value (as declared in a DAT statement) |

 > **Warning** The available memory addresses are 00-99 only.
-Any address outside of this range will cause an status_code.
+Any address outside of this range will cause an error.

 > **Note** In a DAT statement, the operand is an immediate value.
 It will only fail if the operand is a label.
 It is the initial value of the variable.